Copilot4DevOps

 By adhering to these guidelines, you can create Gherkin scenarios that are effective for automated testing and create documentation for stakeholders.

-Using Gherkin with Azure DevOps
+4. Using Gherkin with Azure DevOps

 Azure DevOps is one of the most widely adopted DevOps tools in multiple industries like healthcare, banking, manufacturing etc. It integrates behavior-driven development (BDD) into your CI/CD pipelines.
 Here’s a structured guide on how to set it up effectively.

-1. Tips for Integrating Gherkin with Test Plans and Suites in Azure DevOps
+a.
+Tips for Integrating Gherkin with Test Plans and Suites in Azure DevOps

 • Create Test Plans and Suites: In Azure DevOps, you can create test plans that correspond to your Gherkin features.
 Give each feature one or more test suites that contain related scenarios.